 Let's focus on the ingredients for the new launch of perfume 106.
-It smells good natural rose, fresh garden rose but it is also suave and vanilla.
+It smells like a natural rose, fresh from the garden, but it is also suave and vanilla.
 Here are some details on its olfactory pyramid.

 Before even unpacking the "olfactory pyramid" and the "top, middle and bottom notes".
 We will give you some keys to understand this somewhat technical vocabulary.
 According to their volatility (or persistence), the ingredients are classified into 3 levels:

 -Top notes: Volatile notes, the freshest notes that you can smell during the first few minutes.

 -Heart notes: Notes that create the identity of the perfume because they last several hours.
 They are often flowers and spices.

 -The base notes: Persistent notes that give the trail of the perfume that can be smelled for hours, even days on clothes...
 Woods, musks are also used to fix, "retain" the heart and top notes.

 Here is the olfactive pyramid of 106 :

 › Davana: fruity, liquorice

 › Vanilla: addictive, round

 What is Damascena Rose?